Tom Driberg: Independent Member for Maldon, 1942–45

 When Driberg returned to Britain in March 1942 he found widespread public dissatisfaction with the government's conduct of the war.
-This mood was reflected in a series of parliamentary by-elections in which candidates supporting the wartime coalition government were defeated by Independents – the major parties had agreed to a pact under which they would not contest by-elections in seats held by their respective parties.
+This mood was reflected in a series of parliamentary by-elections in which candidates supporting the wartime coalition government were defeated by independents – the major parties had agreed to a pact under which they would not contest by-elections in seats held by their respective parties.
 Driberg, in his column, generally welcomed this trend, while questioning "the merit of some of the candidates likely to get in if the reaction against the Party machines continues".
 On 12 May 1942 the death was announced of Sir Edward Ruggles-Brise, the Conservative member for Maldon—the constituency in which Bradwell Lodge was situated.
 Next day, Driberg requested three weeks' leave from his column to fight the by-election.
 Contrary to the belief of prime minister Winston Churchill and others that Driberg was being "run" by Beaverbrook, the Express proprietor was unenthusiastic; an editorial on 25 May drew attention to Driberg's individual viewpoint and stated that "The Daily Express does not support his candidature".

 British Eighth Army Commander Gen. Neil Ritchie (centre, with pipe).
 The surrender of Tobruk on 21 June 1942 after Ritchie's defeat at Gazala may have contributed to Driberg's by-election victory.

 Driberg's campaign slogan was "A Candid Friend For Churchill", personally supportive but critical of many of the prime minister's circle.
 The lacklustre campaign of his right-wing Conservative opponent helped to secure Driberg a wide range of support, from moderate Conservatives, Liberals and socialists.
 His fame as "William Hickey", and his stance as the only candidate with a home in the constituency, gave him a strong local profile.
 His previous Communist Party associations were not revealed.
 At the poll, on 25 June, he overturned a previous Conservative majority of 8,000 to finish 6,000 votes ahead of his opponent.
-In his war memoirs, Churchill called the result "one of the by-products of Tobruk" – which had fallen to Rommel on 21 June.
+In his war memoirs, Churchill called the result "one of the by-products of Tobruk" – which had fallen to Rommel on 21 June following the recent Battle of Gazala.
 Waugh, in his diary, remarked that the presentation of Driberg during the by-election merely as a journalist and churchwarden gave "a very imperfect picture of that sinister character".